mathesar-foundation/mathesar/docs/docs/installation/debian-manual.md

     }
 }" > /etc/nginx/sites-enabled/http
 ```
-Now we will install our system Nginx configuration:
+Now we will install our system Nginx configuration.
+You can copy/paste this in your terminal and run it.
 ```sh
 echo "user www-data;
 worker_processes auto;